 The track “Blood Crown” is yet another song that stands out on the Hydra release from Deville.
 The song features a very commercial feel to the music and is one of the tracks on the album that could have you jamming along with the music.

 The Hydra release from Deville comes to an end with the track “Stay a Little Longer”.
 The track has a lighter, more commercial feel to it than most of the songs on the album.
-The track features a refrain that will grow on you.
+That does not, however, mean that the energy level is diminished.
+“Stay A Little Longer” feels like it would have been right at home on any Alternative Rock and/or Power Rock radio format.
+The track even features a refrain that will grow on you.

 When you listen to the newest release from Swedish rock band Deville, you get an album of rock and roll that features a whole lot of power and energy while still containing a lot of fun moments.
 If you are a fan of bands that feature loud guitars, a lot of energy along with talented playing and writing, Sweden’s Deville is a band you need to check out and their album Hydra is one that needs to be heard.